 If you live in a generally warm-weather, sunny place like California, Florida, or Texas, your home is likely a good candidate for rooftop solar.
 Ideally, the outdoor temperature in your region would be between 59°F and 95°F, as a This Old House article notes.

-Fun fact: Texas ranks as the fourth sunniest state in the U.S., finds Stacker.
+Fun fact: Texas ranks as the fourth sunniest state in the U.S. and California coming in at fifth, finds Stacker.
 Arizona ranks first.

 But that doesn’t mean you can’t use solar panels in places with harsh winters.
 If you live in Colorado (sixth sunniest state) or New York (43rd sunniest), for example, you can likely still add solar panels, especially if your particular home gets a healthy amount of sunlight, such as by having minimal shading.